alcarney/erratum/README.rst

 .. |coveralls| image:: https://coveralls.io/repos/github/alcarney/erratum/badge.svg?branch=dev
     :target: https://coveralls.io/github/alcarney/erratum?branch=dev

-Errors is a python package that aims to make it easy to build in user friendly error messages into your project.
+Erratum is a python package that aims to make it easy to build in user friendly error messages into your project.
 Let's look at the following example:

 .. code-block:: python